entigolabs/infralib-lab/quickstart/1/readme.txt

   "aws/route53" - for DNS zone and TLS Certificates.

-  "k8s/aws-alb" - To create Application Load Balancer in AWS for Ingress object.
+  "k8s/aws-alb" - To create Application Load Balancer in AWS for Ingress objects.

   "k8s/external-dns" - create the required DNS record for Ingress object.